-After 26 weeks and more than 4,000 entries, it was time to decide on the winners of our travel photography competition in conjunction with The Sunday Times.
-Picking a victor was a tough task for the judges: The Sunday Times’s chief portrait photographer, Francesco Guidicini; the editor of Travel, Stephen Bleach; and Jim Millward.
-Here are their winners.
+After 26 weeks and more than 4,000 entries, selecting the victor of our travel photography competition was no mean feat for the judges: The Sunday Times chief portrait photographer, Francesco Guidicini; the editor of Travel, Martin Hemming; and Jim Millward of Audley Travel.